tammet/jsfol/README.md

       "$quotient", "$quotient_e",
       "$remainder_e", "$remainder_t", "$remainder_f",
       "$floor", "$ceiling",
-      "$uminus", "$truncate", "$round",
+      "$uminus", "$truncate", "$round"`

-      "$is_number"`
+    * An additional convenience predicate `"$is_number"` not present in TPTP, evaluated as a disjunction of `"$is_int"`, `"$is_real"`.

-    Note: the arithmetic functions take either two arguments or one argument: they are not allowed to be applied to long lists of arguments.
+    Note: these comparison predicates and arithmetic functions take exactly two arguments and can thus occur only in the lists with the length three.

     Example: `["$less",["$sum",1,["$to_int",2.1]],["$product",3,3]]`